MkhytarMkhoian/Shoppist/README.md

 Shoppist is a showcase of simple and functional shopping list.
 It demonstrates how to implement Clean Architecture with MVP for presentation layer and how to presenters survive when configuration changes.
+Also its example of how to use DI(Dagger 2), RxJava and SQLite with SQLBrite in scope of Clean Architecture.

+I was inspired these project [project](https://github.com/android10/Android-CleanArchitecture)

 ### Download the app